| | |

 Marshmallows were introduced into American households in 1907 by Angelus Marshmallows, the original maker of Cracker Jacks.

-A decade later, and in an attempt to drive sales, they contracted Boston Cooking School founder Janet McKenzie Hill to write a cookbook featuring marshmallows.
+A decade later, and to drive sales, they contracted Boston Cooking School founder Janet McKenzie Hill to write a cookbook featuring marshmallows.
 From fudge to hot cocoa, and yes, the first documented appearances of a marshmallow-topped sweet potato casserole.

 The sweet potato casserole with pecans originated in the South and often contains milk or cream, brown sugar, and eggs.